mcastling/mcastling.github.io/NUItutorials/hello-world.md

 text.PointSize = 32.0f;
 ~~~

-Get main application window and add event handler to window _Touch_ event.
+Add event handler to main application window _Touch_ event.
+This event handler is invoked
-The event handler is invoked on any click in the application window.
+on any click in the application window.

 ~~~{.cs}
 Window window = Window.Instance;